 You can explore the famous USAT Liberty wreck in Tulamben.
 Don’t worry for those who are still beginner divers (not certified yet); you can dive here.
 You will have one pool session before going diving.
 And certified divers certainly can dive here.

 You can do some exciting drift dives above Penida reef and discover Mola-Mola.
 You must be a certified diver to dive here.

-To explore these spectacular dive sites, there are 2 offers that you can choose from, Fun Dive or Safari.
-Fun Dive usually is just a one-day trip with 2 dives at the same dive site.
-And Safari Trip is more than 1 day trip with more than 2 dives in different dive sites.
-It can be 2 days with 5 dives, or it can be 4 days with 9 dives.
+To explore these spectacular dive sites, you can choose from two offers: Fun Dive or Safari.
+Fun Dive usually is just a one-day trip with two dives at the same dive site.
+And Safari Trip is more than one day trip with more than two dives in different dive sites.
+It can be two days with five dives, or it can be four days with nine dives.
 If you only have limited time, you should choose Fun Dive.
 But, if you have a lot of time, choosing Safari Trip is recommended to explore many breathtaking dive sites.
 So, what are you waiting for?
 Let’s explore the underwater world with us!

 Start your underwater journey now!